sclayton29/OER-OU/finding.md

 *Lumen Learning, which links to OER frameworks, which represent entire classes: <http://www.lumenlearning.com/courses>

 Google can also find Creative Commons materials.
 Simply do a Google search on your topic, go to advanced search, and narrow the results by usage rights.
-Free to share, use, or modify is probably the best place to start:
+Free to share, use, or modify is probably the best place to start.
+Note: this is not a comprehensive list of CC licensed materials:

 ![screenshot of Google Search advanced settings](google_advanced_1.gif)